 Uses an aggressive low-cost subscription model to gate advanced visualization layers and remove ads, undercutting premium rivals like CARROT Weather.

-Explore the full Hefeng Internet Technology (Beijing) Co. report
+Hefeng Internet Technology (Beijing) Co.

 What do users think recently?

-How does it evolve in the Weather market?
+How's the Weather market?

 The rivals identified

-The outtake for QWeather
+Key takeaways for QWeather

 - Deep visualization layers (CAPE, aurora, wave height)